 12. Is there a long wait time for service?

 The waiting time for active service depend is dependent on the kind of service you are seeking, whether you will be receiving brief or longer term counselling as well as your availability.
 Generally, there is a shorter waiting period for day time appointments.
 Once you have completed the Intake process, a Service Coordinator will be assigned to you.
 Your Service Coordinator will keep in contact with you and keep you informed about how long you may need to wait until regular ongoing services are available.

 You also have the option of using our Walk-In Counselling Clinic.
-The Walk-In Counselling Clinic is open every Wednesday from 12:30 pm - 8:00 pm.
+Please click Walk-In Counselling Clinic for hours.

 13. Is there a fee for service?